runtimeverification/wasm-semantics/wasm.md

 ### Unary Operators

 When a unary operator is the next instruction, the single argument is loaded from the `<stack>` automatically.
+A `UnOp` operator always produces a result of the same type as its operand.

 ```k
     syntax UnOp ::= IUnOp